Monotone and Conservative Policy Iteration Beyond the Tabular Case: RELATED WORK

-Finally, there is classification-based PI \cite{lazaric2010analysis} that treats the greedy policy step as a supervised learning problem, but forfeits per-iteration guarantees.
-There is also a linear programming approach to frame dynamic programming with linear function approximation \citep{de2003linear}.
-This approach may appear similar to our proposed RPI, but the resemblance is only skin-deep.
-Theirs is a single pass approach that yields a lower bound on the optimal Q-values.
-In contrast, our method arises from a new policy-evaluation step inside PI.
-It is iterative and supplies lower bounds on the value of the current policy.
+\textbf{PI-Adjacent Alternatives.} There is also classification-based PI \citep{lazaric2010analysis} which treats policy-update as a supervised learning problem, but forfeits per-iteration guarantees.
+There is also linear-programming-based approaches for dynamic programming with linear FA \citep{de2003linear}.
+Unlike RPI, they are single-shot methods that directly seek a lower bound on the optimal value.

-In summary, in this work, we revisit the fundamental question of whether monotonicity and convergence guarantees can be salvaged, in a reasonable sense, with (arbitrary) value FA but aggressive (greedy) policy updates.
-Furthermore, we ask if this can be done to yield deep-RL methods that exceed or match the performance of existing deep-RL baselines.
+\textbf{Policy-Optimization Beyond PI.} While several recent works study policy-gradient, trust-region, and mirror-descent methods under FA, their guarantees differ fundamentally from those considered here.
+These methods typically rely on realizability assumptions or uniform bounds on critic approximation error across all intermediate policies.
+For example, \citet{liu2019neural} assume that the function class contains $Q_\pi$ for every policy $\pi$, while \citet{agarwal2021theory} and \citet{alfano2023novel} assume uniform bounds on critic approximation error across iterations.
+Consequently, their guarantees bound quantities such as the minimum or average suboptimality over $T$ iterations in terms of the approximation-error constant (e.g., $\epsilon_{\text{bias}}$ or $\epsilon_{\text{approx}}$).
+When this constant is large, the resulting bounds can be large and therefore do not preclude oscillations or convergence to suboptimal policies.